 Unstable connectivity is a common issue faced by users of true wireless earbuds.
 The lack of wires offers great convenience but also makes the earbuds more susceptible to problems like Bluetooth interference and range limitations.

 Bluetooth interference happens when objects or other wireless connections obstruct the Bluetooth connection between your devices.
 The 2.4GHz frequency is used by Bluetooth to communicate with your device, which is also used by Wi-Fi routers.
-As Wi-Fi channels occupy a large portion of the 2.4GHz spectrum, Bluetooth channels get limited space in the spectrum, causing interference when there are many Wi-Fi sources.
-This results in your AirPods cutting out.

 Apart from Bluetooth interference, Bluetooth range also plays an important factor.
 It is defined by how far away you can move from your device while staying connected.
-The optimal range for AirPods is 30-60 ft (10-18 m).
-If you move out of this range, the connection gets weaker, causing audio to crackle.
+The optimal range is 30-60 ft (10-18 m).
+If you move out of this range, the connection gets weaker, causing the audio to crackle.

 Sensor issues